What We Do

 Is it really possible to pay 0% in Federal taxes in retirement?

 Yes!
 Keep in mind, that the amount and type of assets someone has determines this possibility.
 This is a rewarding goal for retirement planning when attained, not only because nobody enjoys paying more taxes, but because it truly means that all the money is yours.
 People often fail to consider that when you have money invested in the market, or in any IRA other than Roth, you are only looking at a number that is fictional until it is realized.
 Meaning, until you pay the taxes on the money and it is in your account, it is not your money.
 The number can be depleted significantly overnight if it is in the market, and it will be taxed when you want it.
-If you are interested in paying 0% in Federal taxes in your retirement, register for an upcoming workshop, or schedule a time for a complimentary consultation with our retirement planning team.
+If you are interested in paying 0% in Federal taxes in your retirement, register for an upcoming workshop, or schedule a time for a complimentary consultation.

 Is it a good idea to convert my Traditional IRA to Roth?